xaviermiles/automation/README.md

 This relies on R scripts/functions (_compare.R_, _compare_funcs.R_) to do data wrangling and make comparisons.
 This is being used to double-check the data uploaded to the API is correct.

-**Note:** Any Python scripts should be run with their directory as the current working directory.
-For example, _infoshare/scrape_all_infoshare.py_ should be run with _infoshare/_ as the working directory.

 ## Set-up
+You must also have a file named "config.yaml" (at root of repository) controls some options for various functions/scripts in the repo.
+See `config-schema.json` for an example config.
+**The only required field is `webdriver.browser_to_use`, which can be "chrome" or "firefox".**

 Make sure the local repo is included in PATH or PYTHONPATH (for Python importing).
+Any Python scripts should be run with their directory as the current working directory.
+For example, `infoshare/scrape_all_infoshare.py` should be run with `infoshare/` as the working directory.

 Selenium (Python package) requires a browser and a webdriver.
-This repo supports Firefox + Geckodriver or Chrome + Chromedriver.
+This repo supports Firefox + Geckodriver or Chrome + Chromedriver, which is specified in "config.yaml" as described above.

-#### Firefox on Linux
+### Firefox on Linux
 ```
 sudo apt install firefox
 ```